-By Daniel Jones and Erik Simon-Lledó, National Oceanography Centre (NOC), UK
+Daniel Jones and Erik Simon-Lledó, NOC, UK

 Image-based assessments are increasingly common.
-Imaging is a relatively quick, quantitative, and nondestructive approach for assessing benthic megafaunal communities.
-Effective survey requires clear scientific objectives, of which several are highlighted in the Legal and Technical Commission of ISA's guidance of contractors for the assessment of the possible environmental impacts arising from exploration activities in the Area (ISBA/25/LTC/6/Rev.1).
-The most common objective, "assessments of abundance, biomass, species structure and diversity of megafauna," highlights three primary requirements, each with multiple considerations.
-These are: 1) unbiased estimates of the sample population under investigation; 2) consistent results that are comparable between and within surveys; and 3) results at the appropriate level of accuracy and precision for the assessments required.
+Imaging is a relatively quick, quantitative and nondestructive approach for assessing benthic megafaunal communities.
+Effective survey requires clear scientific objectives.
+Several are highlighted in the ISA Legal and Technical Commission's guidance to contractors for the assessment of the possible environmental impacts arising from exploration activities in the Area (ISBA/25/LTC/6/Rev.1).
+The most common objective, "assessments of abundance, biomass, species structure and diversity of megafauna," highlights three primary requirements, each with multiple considerations: 1) unbiased estimates of the sample population under investigation, 2) consistent results that are comparable between and within surveys and 3) results at the appropriate level of accuracy and precision for the assessments required.

 For 1) it is important to define an appropriate sampling design, identify the sample population and obtain unbiased and independent estimates of it.
-For 2) it is important to be consistent in the size of organisms assessed (often megafauna is considered >10mm in size), the taxonomic resolution and the morphospecies identified (both within and between surveys).
+For 2) it is important to be consistent in the size of organisms assessed (often megafauna is considered >10 mm in size), the taxonomic resolution and the morphospecies identified (both within and between surveys).
 Finally, for 3) the sample unit size (single images are very rarely an effective sampling unit) and the number of replicates is important.
-These requirements are different for different parameters (e.g., abundance, biomass, species structure, etc.) and influence the potential for testing changes, for example those associated with monitoring of mining disturbance.
-Once these considerations are documented it is easier to select appropriate imaging methodologies.
+These requirements are different for different parameters (abundance, biomass, species structure, etc.) and influence the potential for testing changes (e.g., those associated with monitoring of mining disturbance).
+Once these considerations are documented, it is easier to select appropriate imaging methodologies.
 In our experience, benthic assessments are more straightforward with downward looking still images.
-In the Clarion Clipperton Zone (CCZ) for example, thousands of high-quality photographs usually need to be obtained by whatever platform can do this effectively.
-Software platforms for image annotation such as BIIGLE facilitate this laborious task as well as greatly improve the potential for quality control.
-The use of standardized image catalogues is also important, such as the catalogue developed by NOC for the CCZ.
+For example, thousands of high-quality photographs usually need to be obtained by whatever effective platform for these benthic assessments in the CCZ.
+Software platforms for image annotation, such as BIIGLE, facilitate this laborious task and greatly improve the potential for quality control.
+The use of standardized image catalogues is also important, such as the one developed by NOC for the CCZ.